Dukh-i-zhizniki in America

-[* These Spiritual Christians were escorted to Los Angeles by Russian tycoon Piotr Alexeyevitch Dementiev, American name: Peter Demens.
+[* These Spiritual Christians were escorted to Los Angeles by Russian-American tycoon Piotr Alexeyevitch Dementiev, American name: Peter Demens.
 His name is often mis-spelled in the press.
-He provided jobs for them in his lumber yard and laundry in Los Angeles, and tried to help them get resettled in farm colonies as some of the elders insisted.
-He voluntarily helped them scout and negotiate colonizing in Hawaii.
-He and others assisted in many ways never fully researched and reported.]
+He provided jobs for them in his lumber yard and laundry in Los Angeles, and tried to help them get resettled in farm colonies as some of the elders insisted, first in Hawaii.]

 Few, if any, immigrants came here directly from their port of entry.
 Although there were some foreign speaking immigrants here when the first [Spiritual Christians] Molokans arrived, mostly Jews [, Japanese, Slavs, Mexicans,] and Italians.
 These came after spending some time in the cities of the Eastern seaboard, and having heard of the wonderful climate in Southern California, its roomy new towns and cities, fled the crowded tenements of the East and remained here permanently.